10 Reasons Why Carrots Make Great Dog Treats

 Carrots are my favorite veggie to use as dog treats because they’re low in calories, easy to prepare, and something I’ve always got on hand.
 And did I mention how much Laika loves them?
 She drools for them — that’s how much she loves them.
 They taste great, they’re healthy, and they’re inexpensive – what’s not to love?

-Not convinced?
+Still not convinced?
 Here’s 10 reasons why carrots make great dog treats.

 1. Carrots Contain Beta-Carotene